maniprasanth234/stepin_miniproject/1_Requirements/readme.md

 ## Working
 You have to enter the year that you want to display the calendar.
 After entering the year it will display that the year is a leap or not with the monthly calendar.

+## REQURIMENTS:

+## SYSTEM REQUIREMENTS
+## SOFTWARE REQUIREMENTS:
+The major software requirements of the project are as follows:
+Language      :  turboc
+Operating system: Windows 8.1 or later.
+## HARDWARE REQUIREMENTS:
+The hardware requirements that map towards the software are as follows:
+     RAM             :    8GB
+     Processor       :   i3